Things To Do Soon After A Car Accident

 Keep copies of all bills and receipts you get for accident-related expenses.
 Also, keep any correspondence you get from doctors’ offices or insurance companies.
 If you get a letter from Medicaid or Medicare or anyone else, keep it.
 You should start a file to keep all accident-related materials.
 You could need them later.

 This is a partial list of things to think about after the accident.
-Nothing can really replace the informed advice of an experienced injury lawyer.
+Nothing can really replace the informed advice of an experienced Omaha accident lawyer.
 At the Montag Law Office, we specialize strictly in motor vehicle accident injury claims.
 We have helped thousands of people like you through difficult times.
 Steven Montag is available 7 days a week for free initial consultations.
 Call toll free at (800) 533-0067 to discuss your case.
 We serve all of Nebraska and have offices in Lincoln and Omaha to serve you.